Citizen Science and Community-Based Monitoring

 Beach litter monitoring for marine pollution accounts

-Beach litter surveys are one of the most established applications of citizen science in marine environmental monitoring, with direct relevance to SDG 14.1 (marine pollution) and marine litter accounts (see TG-6.12 Marine Litter):
+Beach litter surveys are one of the most established applications of citizen science in marine environmental monitoring, with direct relevance to SDG 14.1 (marine pollution) and marine litter accounts (see TG-6.12 Marine Litter and Plastics Accounting):

 Use case: A coastal nation compiles marine litter accounts drawing on beach litter survey data from the International Coastal Cleanup and regional monitoring programs.
 Annual cleanup events engage 5,000-8,000 volunteers surveying 200-300 beach sites.
 Data are standardized using Ocean Conservancy protocols, enabling material categorization and source attribution (land-based vs. sea-based litter).